FMSoftCN/hybridos/device-side/README.md

 # HybridOS Device Side

-This directory contains the building scripts and source of daemons and servers for device side of HybridOS.
+This directory contains the building scripts, the source of daemons and servers, and the samples for device side of HybridOS.

 ```
     `